irwanx/readsw/README.md

 ```bash
 > let to = ''
 ```
-In line 9 change ' ' to whatsapp id
+In line 9 change ' ' to whatsapp jid

 Example
 ```bash